-6.3 The school adopts an open and accepting attitude towards pupils as part of its responsibility for pastoral care.
-Staff encourage pupils and parents to feel free to talk about any concerns and to see school as a safe place when there are difficulties.
-Pupils' worries and fears will be taken seriously, and pupils are encouraged to seek help from members of staff.

-6.4 Our school will therefore: Establish and maintain an ethos where all pupils (including those having protected characteristics under the Equalities Act 2010) feel secure and are encouraged to report concerns, talk, and are listened to.
-Ensure that pupils' wishes and feelings are considered when determining what actions to take and services to provide and that they are able to express their views and give feedback.
-We will always seek to act in the best interests of pupils.
-Ensure that pupils know that there are adults in the school whom they can approach if they are worried or are in difficulty and that there are alternative ways to report concerns.
-Include in the curriculum activities and opportunities for PSHE / Citizenship / Relationships Education, Relationships and Sex Education and Health Education which equip pupils with the skills they need to stay safe from abuse (including online and other contexts pupils are in), and to know to whom they can turn for help.
-Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies.
-Operate safer recruitment procedures and make sure that all appropriate checks are carried out and recorded on the single central record for new staff and volunteers who will work with pupils, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128) etc (see "Keeping pupils safe in education" part 3).
-Ensure a Whole school approach to safeguarding where all staff, LSB and volunteers ensure that they: O understand the importance every member of staff has through their contact with pupils in and outside of the school environment and the particular importance of the roles and relationships they have which places them in a position to identify concerns early, provide help for pupils and and put in place support as soon as a problem emerges at any point in a child's life.
+- 6.1 This school adopts an open and accepting attitude towards children as part of its responsibility for pastoral care.
+Staff encourage children and parents to feel free to talk about any concerns and to see school as a safe place when there are difficulties.
+Children's worries and fears will be taken seriously, and children are encouraged to seek help from members of staff. - 6.2 Our school will therefore - Establish and maintain an ethos where all children (including those having protected characteristics under the Equalities Act 2010) feel secure and are encouraged to report concerns, talk, and are listened to. - Ensure that children's wishes and feelings are considered when determining what actions to take and services to provide and that they can express their views and give feedback.
+We will always seek to act in the best interests of children. - Ensure that children know that there are adults in the school whom they can approach if they are worried or are in difficulty and that there are alternative ways to report concerns. - Include in the curriculum activities and opportunities for PSHE / Citizenship / Relationships Education, Relationships and Sex Education and Health Education which equip children with the skills they need to stay safe from abuse (including online and other contexts children are in), and to know to whom they can turn for help. - Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies; as vast majority of our pupils travel to and from school via taxis, key workers will make calls to parents a minimum of twice a week to ensure that parents are aware of how their child is doing in school. - Operate safer recruitment procedures and make sure that all appropriate checks are carried out and recorded on the single central record for new staff and volunteers who will work with children, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128) etc (see "Keeping children safe in education" part 3). - Ensure a Whole school approach to safeguarding where all staff, LSB and volunteers ensure that they:

-make every effort to identify pupils who may benefit from early help promote pupils' welfare and prevent concerns from escalating.

-• follow the processes set out in this child protection policy and raise concerns learn.
-O with the designated safeguarding lead or deputy without delay if any staff member has any concerns about a child's welfare.

-• have a responsibility to provide a safe environment in which pupils can

-- should expect to support social workers and other agencies following any referral, especially if they were involved in being alert to or receiving a disclosure of risk, harm or abuse or harassment from a child. - O designated safeguarding leads and deputies will provide support to staff to carry out their safeguarding duties and who will liaise closely with other services such as pupils' social care, police, early help, and health were required, as they are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+- understand the importance every member of staff has through their contact with children in and outside of the school environment and the particular importance of the roles and relationships they have which places them in a position to identify concerns early, provide help for children and promote children's welfare and prevent concerns from escalating. - have a responsibility to provide a safe environment in which children can learn. - make every effort to identify children who may benefit from early help and put in place support as soon as a problem emerges at any point in a child's life. - follow the processes set out in this child protection policy and raise concerns with the designated safeguarding lead or deputy without delay if any staff member has any concerns about a child's welfare. - should expect to support social workers and other agencies following any referral, especially if they were involved in being alert to or receiving a disclosure of risk, harm or abuse or harassment from a child. - designated safeguarding leads and deputies will provide support to staff to carry out their safeguarding duties and who will liaise closely with other services such as children's social care, police, early help, and health were required, as they are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.